-On April 20, the Commission made recommendations to three major television companies based on the conclusion that their failure to provide sign language interpretation during prime time news constitutes discrimination against hearing-impaired people for the following two reasons: First, prime time news is broadcast during evening time so that people can conveniently watch and hear the top domestic and international news of the day after returning from work.
+■ Major TV companies not providing sign language interpretation during prime time news and hear the top domestic and international news of the day after returning from work.
 For this reason, prime time news is more important than news broadcast at other times.
-Second, subtitles are not the best way to deliver news to hearing-impaired people .
+Second, subtitles are not the best way to deliver news to hearing-impaired people.
 Unless news is translated into sign language, hearing-impaired people can hardly understand the content.
 Even when subtitles are provided, those who use sign language as their first language have difficultly reading and understanding them.
 Persons without disabilities experience the same difficulty understanding subtitles as hearing-impaired people.